-In the mid-1980s, Congress made a commitment to patients with blood cancers, like leukemia and lymphoma, and other life-threatening diseases, when it established (authorized) a national bone marrow registry that patients and their doctors could search to find a match for a bone marrow transplant.
+In the mid-1980s, Congress made a commitment to patients with blood cancers, like leukemia and lymphoma, and other life-threatening diseases, when it established (authorized) a national bone marrow registry that patients and their doctors could search to find a bone marrow transplant.

 The Program supports patients who are in need of a bone marrow transplant through: